Scottish-Tech-Army/Volunteer-app/README.md

 2. Go to the `api` folder inside the project folder (e.g. **\Volunteer-app path\api**) and enter `npm start` to start the Volunteer App API server.

 3. Go to the `app` folder inside the project folder (e.g. **\Volunteer-app path\app**) and enter `npm run ios` or `npm run android`.

+4. Optional: Update the cached projects/resources data from Jira *(during development, you probably only need to use this if you need the very latest data from Jira or you're actively testing the caching mechanism)*.
+Open another command terminal window, go to the `api` folder inside the project.
+    - If you want to manually update the cached data, enter this command: `node cache/run-projects.js`
+        >During development, it's preferable to do this than to run the scheduled cron job described below.
+    - If you want to automatically update the cached data regularly using a [cron job](https://en.wikipedia.org/wiki/Cron), enter this command instead: `node cache/run-cron-jobs.js`  Leave this terminal window open as long as you want this to keep running.
+        >Be careful if using this during development: if multiple developers are running this simultaneously, these could conflict if more than one person is updating the same AirTable tables at the same time.